dhoulb/multi-semantic-release/README.md

 You can also combine the CLI `--ignore-packages` options with the `!` operator at each package inside `package.json.workspaces` attribute.
 Even though you can use the CLI to ignore options, you can't use it to set which packages to be released – i.e. you still need to set the `workspaces` attribute inside the `package.json`.

+⚠️ Keep in mind, that [`allowUnknownFlags`](https://github.com/sindresorhus/meow#allowunknownflags) is enabled, so the rest of flags will be passed to internal `semrel` call as `options` argument for all packages.

 ## API

 multi-semantic-release default exports a `multirelease()` method which takes the following arguments: